How to check price history

 Watch Andy’s video on how to switch your bank account

-Why switch bank?
+Why switch banks?

 You can get all sorts of bonuses from moving your banking.
 I’ve done it mainly for free cash in my current account but I’ve also switched four times for fee-free banking in my business account.